sciantix/sciantix-official/README.md

 > [!WARNING]
 >  Ensure the input files are present in the pythonBind folder or specify the correct path to the test files to execute the code properly.

+> [!NOTE]
+>  If you want to add Methods or functions that utilises pointers you need to do a conversion first there is some examples in the <u>functionBind.cpp</u> file .